-Therefore, I have made it my mission to champion the traditional techniques and teach these techniques to as many young people/artists as are interested, what the techniques are and how to use them – how to begin a painting in a traditional fashion.
+Therefore, I have made it my mission to champion the traditional techniques and teach them to as many young people/artists as are interested.
+Teaching, what the techniques are and how to use them – how to begin a painting in a traditional fashion.

 Traditional Oil Portrait Painting Techniques Art Workshops

 This has lead me to provide Traditional Oil Portrait Painting Techniques Art Workshops in schools, hospitals and privately in my home studio.
 My latest sessions I ran on 6th and 7th March at St Aidans C of E High School, Harrogate.
-I try to teach pupils a summary of everything I learnt during my final year at university – where I taught myself to oil paint from the books written by the Old Masters.
-It’s not easy, there is A LOT to take on board but every time those taking part rise to the occasion.
+I try to teach pupils a summary of everything I learnt during my final year at university.
+I taught myself to oil paint from the books written by the Old Masters.
+It’s not easy.
+There is A LOT to take on board but every time those taking part rise to the occasion.